 When it comes to must-have accessories for the Sony FX3 and FX30, wireless mics are near the top of the list for photographers who dabble in vlogging or multimedia.

 Currently, two excellent options stand out, each with slightly different features.
 Sound quality is subjective, so I won’t crown a winner—it’s all about what suits your style.
-Both brands have a strong following, though the new DJI Mic 2 brings some nice features that might appeal depending on your needs, whether it’s for interviews, ambient sound, or creative audio capture.
+Both brands have a strong following, though the new DJI Mic 2 offers some notable features that may appeal to your needs, whether it’s for interviews, ambient sound, or creative audio capture.

 RODE Wireless GO III 2-Person Compact Digital Wireless Microphone

-The Wireless GO III is a simple and reliable wireless microphone system that lets you easily record quality audio.
-It uses a secure Series IV 2.4 GHz digital transmission reaching up to 853′ / 260 m.
-It has built-in mics with 32-bit recording that you can use with or without lavalier mics (sold separately).
-It has a user-friendly design with no menus or dials, just a power button and an LCD screen that shows you the essential information.
+The Wireless GO III is a simple and reliable wireless microphone system that enables you to easily record high-quality audio.
+It utilizes a secure Series IV 2.4 GHz digital transmission, reaching up to 853 feet / 260 meters.
+It features built-in mics with 32-bit recording capabilities that can be used with or without lavalier mics (sold separately).
+It features a user-friendly design with no menus or dials, instead offering a power button and an LCD screen that displays essential information.
 You can also use the Rode app to access more features and customize your settings.

 DJI Mic 2 2-Person Compact Digital Wireless Microphone System/Recorder

 The Mic 2 has transmitter units that use 2.4 GHz digital wireless and Bluetooth technology.
-The DJI Mimo app allows you to connect the transmitters to your iOS or Android device and change different settings, such as intelligent noise cancellation, which reduces background noise and improves voice quality, or 32-bit float audio recording, which captures more dynamic range.
+The DJI Mimo app enables you to connect the transmitters to your iOS or Android device and adjust various settings, such as intelligent noise cancellation, which reduces background noise and enhances voice quality, or 32-bit float audio recording, which captures a wider dynamic range.

 On-Camera Microphones For FX3/FX30

 One of the best reasons to invest in the Sony camera system—especially for photographers who value audio—is the exceptional mic and sound support.
-No other camera brand quite matches what Sony brings to the table in this department.
+No other camera brand quite matches what Sony offers in this department.
 With Sony’s long-standing expertise in sound, it’s no surprise they excel here.

 For the latest Sony cameras with a digital hotshoe, the XLR-K3M is the go-to workhorse audio solution.
 It’s a reliable pick for capturing high-quality sound to complement your stills, whether you’re shooting hybrid content or adding ambiance to your photography projects.